 Hunting Caracal

-Any trophy room would benefit from the inclusion of a caracal as a trophy.
-Chance plays a significant role in caracal hunting more frequently than not.
+Any trophy room would benefit from the inclusion of a Caracal as a trophy.
+Chance plays a significant role in Caracal hunting more frequently than not.
 Sometimes shining a floodlight on bait at night will bring results.
 You’ll need to be silent and calm when you shoot from a blind spot.
 Predator calls are another option that can be used to entice this wary cat to come out of hiding.
 Caracal can be hunted with hounds in various South African provinces.

 Any centrefire rifle with a small enough calibre should be able to take care of this small cat.
 The .222 or .223 Remington is the way to go.
 The 22 Hornet would also do the job.
 If you want to save the fur, avoid using higher calibres with expanding rounds.
 Just as with shooting big cats, you want to aim just below the shoulder and slightly below the body’s midline.